ArkiTask

 MY ROLE

-UX/UI, Visual Design, Prototyping
+UX/UI, Product Strategy, Visual Design, Prototyping

 TEAM